 Therefore, they can be used year-round in many climates.
 Glazed collectors also can be used to heat domestic hot water year-round.

-Both glazed and unglazed collector systems should include freeze protection if they'll be used in colder conditions.
+Both glazed and unglazed collector systems must include freeze protection if they'll be used in colder conditions.

 Selecting a Solar Pool Heater

-A solar pool heating system usually costs between $3,000 and $4,000 to buy and install.
-This provides a payback of between 1.5 and 7 years, depending on your local fuel costs.
+A solar pool heating system usually costs between $2,500 and $4,000 to buy and install.
+This provides a payback of between 1 and 7 years, depending on your local fuel costs and available solar resource.
 They also typically last longer than gas and heat pump pool heaters.
 Your actual cost and payback depend on many factors.
 Therefore, before you purchase and install a solar pool heating system, you should do the following:

 - Evaluate your site's solar resource